Andy Mouse: History

 Andy Warhol rose to prominence as the leading artist of the 1960s Pop art movement.
 He ventured into a variety of art forms and challenged the notion of the "sacred" definition of art by controversially blurring the lines between life and art.
-Warhol's popularity had waned by the late 1970s, but he had a resurgence of success in the 1980s, partially due to his affiliation with prolific younger artists who were dominating the downtown New York art scene.
+In the 1980s, Warhol became a mentor to a new generation of prolific younger artists who were dominating the downtown New York art scene.

-Haring moved to Manhattan to attend the School of Visual Arts in 1978.
+Keith Haring moved to Manhattan to attend the School of Visual Arts in 1978.
 He gained recognition for his chalk graffiti drawings in the New York City Subway, which led to gallery exhibitions in the early 1980s.
+Haring's father, an engineer and amateur cartoonist, encouraged his early interest in cartoons, especially Disney, Dr. Suess, Charles Schulz, and the Looney Tunes, influences that are seen in Haring’s work throughout his career.

 Haring idolized Warhol and considered him the only "real" Pop artist.
-They met shortly before Haring's exhibition at the Tony Shafrazi Gallery.
-Warhol mentions in his diaries going to the closing party of the exhibition at Shafrazi on November 13, 1982.
-In 1989, Haring recalled when he met Warhol:Before I knew him, he had been an image to me.
+They met shortly before Haring's exhibition at the Tony Shafrazi Gallery in 1982.
+Warhol mentions in his diaries going to the closing party of the exhibition on November 13, 1982.
+In a 1989 Rolling Stone interview, Haring recalled when he met Warhol:Before I knew him, he had been an image to me.
 He was totally unapproachable.
 I met him finally through Christopher Makos, who brought me to the Factory.
 At first Andy was very distant.
 It was difficult for him to be comfortable with people if he didn’t know them.
 Then he came to another exhibition at the Fun Gallery, which was soon after the show at Shafrazi.
 He was more friendly.
 We started talking, going out.
 We traded a lot of works at that time."
-Haring was compared to Warhol, which Haring refuted stating that he was a "different kind of artist."
-He added, "Andy has been a big influence as an example of both what to be and what not to be.
+Haring was often compared to Warhol in the way they transcended being a gallery artist and their mass appeal.
+Haring acknowledged their similarities but also clarified that he was a "different kind of artist."
+He stated, "Andy has been a big influence as an example of both what to be and what not to be.
 I have learned a lot of things from Andy about how to deal with people and how to deal with 'the public' and the public's 'image' of me."

-Warhol and Haring began collaborating in 1986 with the Andy Mouse series.
-Mickey Mouse appeared frequently in Haring's artwork and he created a Mickey Mouse watch in 1986 for his Pop Shop.
+Haring created the first Andy Mouse series in 1985.
+Mickey Mouse appeared frequently in Haring's artwork, he created a Mickey Mouse watch in 1986 for his Pop Shop.

+In June 1986, Haring's Andy Mouse silkscreens were exhibited at the B-1 Gallery in Santa Monica, California.
+The show also included earlier works by both Haring and Warhol.

 Soon after the completion of the series, Warhol died following gallbladder surgery on February 22, 1987.
-Haring, who was diagnosed with HIV/AIDS in 1987, died of AIDS-related complications on February 16, 1990.
+Haring, who was diagnosed with HIV/AIDS in 1988, died of AIDS-related complications on February 16, 1990.